sdyy6211/plant-segmentation/README.md

 ### Train the two models (the first model with 8 classes and a second model for binary classes) using the original images and labels

-Deeplab v3+ with a backbone model of resnet101 is used in this project, implemented by https://github.com/jfzhang95/pytorch-deeplab-xception using PyTorch.

-For details of training, the parameters of the backbone model are frozen, and only trained the deeplab head parameters with epoch number of 100 and learning rate of 0.01 for the first model, and epoch number of 100 and same learning rate for the second model.
+For details of training, the parameters of the backbone model are frozen, and the deeplab head parameters are trained with epoch number of 100 and learning rate of 0.01 for the first model, and epoch number of 100 and same learning rate for the second model.
 The optimizer is Adam, and the loss function is cross entropy loss with 8 classes for the first model and 2 classes for the second model.
-A scheduling stepdown of learning rate is applied to both models, which means the learning rate will reduce to its 1/10 every epoch of 50 (for the first model) or 33 (for the second model).
+A scheduling stepdown of learning rate is applied to both models, which means the learning rate will reduce to its 1/10 every epoch of 50.
 This is used for the optimizer to better find the minimum point of the loss function.

 ### Results of overall segmentation